RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/18-JOB.md

 <sup>17</sup> And [thine] age shall be clearer than the noonday; thou shalt shine forth, thou shalt be as the morning.
 <sup>18</sup> And thou shalt be secure, because there is hope; yea, thou shalt dig [about thee, and] thou shalt take thy rest in safety.
 <sup>19</sup> Also thou shalt lie down, and none shall make [thee] afraid; yea, many shall make suit unto thee.
-<sup>20</sup> But the eyes of the wicked shall fail, and they shall not escape , and their hope [shall be as] the giving up of the ghost.
+<sup>20</sup> But the eyes of the wicked shall fail, and they shall not escape, and their hope [shall be as] the giving up of the ghost.
 ## Chapter 12

 <sup>1</sup> And Job answered and said,